 Maybe you’re taking the day off because your aunt’s in town and mandates that you serve as her personal tour guide.
 Maybe it’s a national holiday or you just decided to take full advantage of your unlimited PTO.
 Maybe you got fired.
 Whatever the reason, when you have a day off, you need to take full advantage of the situation.
 Which means having a serious lunch.
 It’s an ideal way to get to those places you’ve had on your list, while spending less money and actually being able to get a table at a regular time that humans eat.

 So next time your lunch hour is more than an hour, here’s where to go.

 Because you have a day off, you have enough time to sample all the various parts of Tartine Manufactory.
 And because it’s a workday, you don’t have to line up behind half the population of the Mission to do so.
-The very pretty space serves excellent lunch foods, soft serve ice cream, pastries, and a coffee bar for good measure.
-Start with a sandwich and throw in the little gem salad in for some greenery, before grabbing a loaf of bread and some pastries to go.
+The very pretty space serves excellent lunch food, soft serve ice cream, pastries, and also has a coffee bar for good measure.
+Start with a sandwich and throw in the little gem salad for some greenery, before grabbing a loaf of bread and some pastries to go.
 And then consider never going back to work and making this an everyday thing.

 There are two Nopalitos, both of which serve lunch, so depending on your location (Nopa or Sunset) keep either in mind for a sit-down meal involving margaritas before 5pm.
 Besides excellent tortas, carnitas, and fish tacos, the lunch menu has great chilaquiles and a poached eggs dish that’s awesome.
 Maybe this is actually brunch on your day off, because Bloody Marys are also an option.